-We have received \$30,000 funding from Department of Health and Human Services to work in partnership with Colac Area Health to focus on growing a safer community for young people.
-This youth engagement and participation project will support young people to identify chief concerns around safety and to develop a range of strategies and creative projects that can inform other vulnerable young people, council and the broader community.
+We have received \$30,000 funding from the Department of Health and Human Services to work in partnership with Colac Area Health to focus on growing a safer community for young people.
+This youth engagement and participation project will support young people to identify chief concerns related to safety and to develop a range of strategies and creative projects that inform other vulnerable young people, Council and the broader community.